Pro Bono Service Initiative

 Pro Bono Opportunities

 The most current pro bono opportunities can be found on the Job Search Guide under the Public Service tab.
-Below is a list of regularly occurring pro bono opportunities.
-Please contact the Assistant Director of Pro Bono for more information, including how to sign up.
+Please contact the Assistant Director of Public Service and Pro Bono for more information, or with any questions.

 Transportation

-The Law School provides reimbursement for transportation to pro bono projects attended as a group (three or more students), but does not provide reimbursement for transportation to pro bono work or internships done on a regular basis by an individual student.
+UChicago Law School provides reimbursement for transportation to pro bono projects attended as a group (three or more students), but does not provide reimbursement for transportation to pro bono work or internships done on a regular basis by an individual student.
 Transportation reimbursement can cover rideshares, parking costs, gas costs, and/or public transit costs.
-For reimbursement, please reach out to Assistant Director of Pro Bono Hannah Fine for a W-9 form to complete.
-With your completed W-9 form, please also send her your receipt or proof of payment and a brief description of the pro bono work done, the name of the students who attended, and the relevant dates.
-Please also reach to Hannah with any questions as to whether a cost qualifies for reimbursement.
+For reimbursement, please reach out to the Assistant Director of Public Service and Pro Bono Elise Tincher for a W-9 form to complete.
+With your completed W-9 form, please also send her your receipt or proof of payment, a brief description of the pro bono work done, the name of the students who attended, and the relevant dates.
+Please also reach out to Elise with any questions as to whether a cost qualifies for reimbursement.

 Pro Bono in Big Law and Assessing a Law Firm’s Commitment to Pro Bono